 People observing the Crescent around the world will not have equal opportunities to sight it due to the geological and astronomical factors.
 To use a close analogy, Sun eclipses.
 Not all people on earth can witness the sun eclipse.
 And those who can, they see different angles of it.
 That is why many Muslims around the world would perform the Kusuf Prayer (Eclipse Prayer) while other Muslims do not.
 Because there is no Kusuf in their sky.

 However, if any country in the world announced that they received verified testimonies sighting the Crescent, and it is obvious that the announcement has no odd agenda, political or otherwise behind it, then we should follow.
-Because there are no restrictions in Sharee'ah that says otherwise, at least for Muslims in places that share the twilight time.
+Because there are no restrictions in Sharee'ah that says otherwise, at least for Muslims in places that share the night time.

 And Allah knows best.